InfraKiwi/kiwi-provider/docs/core/README.md

 # Architecture

-`kiwi-config` is a pull-based task execution system, which works in 3 phases:
+`kiwi-provider` is a pull-based task execution system, which works in 3 phases:

 1. **Local development**: users create [recipes](./recipes.md) and [test](./testing.md) them, assigning to each recipe the [hosts](./inventory.md) it is supposed to run on.
 2. **Compilation**: recipes are packed together and "compiled" e.g. through a CI process, creating a finished package of [assets] that can be released.